-- Participate in Pooled Fund Study Number: TPF-5(326)), keep server current, and assist in implementing improved data locations.
-Check changes in network bi-annually. - Migrate data from local servers to the Google cloud platform. - Participate in the Texas Transportation Institute's (TTI) pooled-funded Support for Urban Mobility Analyses (SUMA) Share synthesis paper of research affecting measuring mobility, working with travel time data, and compliance with FAST Act Performance Measures. - Participate in Performance Measure educational opportunities including monthly webinars, as available.
+- Participate in AASHTO TPM program to acquire NPMRDS data, keep server current, and assist in implementing improved data locations.
+Check changes in network bi-annually. - Participate in the Texas Transportation Institute's (TTI) pooled-funded Support for Urban Mobility Analyses (SUMA), Share synthesis paper of research affecting measuring mobility, working with travel time data, and compliance with BIL/IIJA Performance Measures. - Participate in Performance Measure educational opportunities including monthly webinars, as available.

-- Annual percent of the person-miles traveled on the Interstate System providing for Reliable Travel. - Annual percent of the person-miles traveled on the non-Interstate NHS providing for Reliable Travel. - Annual Truck Travel-time Reliability factor for the Interstate System. - Annual percent of the Interstate System in urbanized areas with a population over 1 million, where person hours of excess delay occur. - Investigate what level the travel time data can be shared with KYTC staff, partners, and public. - Reports and targets as specified in the final PM3 rulemaking. - Submit PM3 results for inclusion with annual HPMS reports. - From KTC: - Complete Criticality Study of the statewide road way to potential closures using non-NPMRDS Speed Data from 2018 to 2019 - Linear Reference non-NPMRDS Speed Data locations and utilize in Kentucky's HIS Congestion Measure calculations for SHIFT
+- Annual percent of the person-miles traveled on the Interstate System providing for Reliable Travel. - Annual percent of the person-miles traveled on the non-Interstate NHS providing for Reliable Travel. - Annual Truck Travel-time Reliability factor for the Interstate System. - Annual percent of the Interstate System in urbanized areas with a population over 1 million, where person hours of excess delay occur. - Investigate what level the travel time data can be shared with KYTC staff, partners, and public. - Reports and targets as specified in the final PM3 rulemaking. - Submit PM3 results for inclusion with annual HPMS reports. - From KTC: - o Complete Traffic Reliability Methodologies (SPR 22-622)

-PERSONNEL \$75,000
+PERSONNEL \$22,500

 OUTSOURCED

-PERSONNEL \$150,000
+PERSONNEL \$77,500

-OTHER \$55,000
+OTHER \$5,000

-TOTAL \$280,000
+TOTAL \$105,000

-CHAPTER 10 Performance Measures and Congestion/Mobility Analysis

-RESPONSIBLE UNITDivision of PlanningMultimodal Programs Branch
+CHAPTER 10 Performance Measures and Congestion/Mobility Analysis RESPONSIBLE UNIT Division of Planning Multimodal Programs Branch